mia-platform/lc39/.github/issue_template.md

 ## The feauture or bug you are proposing
 <!-- replace me -->

-## The description of the bug or the rationle of your proposal
+## The description of the bug or the rationale of your proposal
 <!-- replace me -->

 ## A snippet of code for replicating the issue or showing the proposal usage if applicable